HisenZhang/AdvancedComputerSystem/Project 1/README.md

 # Project 1

-A multi-thread streaming compression demo using ZSTD_compressStream2 in zstd library.
+A multi-thread streaming compression demo using zstd library.

+The streamCompress function calls ZSTD_compressStream2 to handle the underlaying multithreading mechanism.

+ZSTD_compressStream2 is designed to work with streaming and multithreading situation.

 ## Compile